 There Serengeti National Park has a list of bird species for those of you who are interested in learning more about the birds you might spot there.

-The Great Migration, also known as the Great Wildebeest Migration, is the second largest mammal migration in the world.
+The Great Migration, also known as the Great Wildebeest Migration and the Great Wildlife Migration, is the largest land-based mammal migration in the world.
 It’s an annual mass migration that sees enormous antelope herds move north and northeast through Tanzania towards the lands of Maasai Mara Game Reserve in the very south of Kenya.
 While the animals actually migrate within the Serengeti-Mara ecosystem throughout the year, the Great Migration refers to the period when the herds head north to find water and greener pastures because the dry season has set in.

 The driving force behind the migration is the search for grazing pasture and water.
 While the course of the migration naturally changes a little each year based on factors like rainfall and land changes, the overall path of the migration is fairly predictable.
 This allows guides and visitors to the park to know whereabouts to head to see the migration in action.